-This template provides a mandatory evaluation framework that evaluators should follow when conducting their project assessment and drafting their evolution report as part of the assessment of projects funded under Priority Axes (PA) 1 and 2 of the Operational Programme Research and Development for Innovation (OP RDI).
+This annex provides an evaluation framework that evaluators should follow when conducting their project assessment and drafting their evolution report as part of the assessment of projects funded under Priority Axes (PA) 1 and 2 of the Operational Programme Research and Development for Innovation (OP RDI).
+It is supported by a template for the final evaluation report that is included in annex X of this document.
+The use of this guidance as well as the report template should be considered by the evaluators as mandatory i.e. the final report should not deviate from them in either its content or structure.